Above-ground Pool in the Front Yard: 5 Ways I Used Constraints to My Advantage

 My kids, my students, and my fellow DIYers (those home improvement enthusiasts I consult online as Alla DIY Ally) have all heard me exclaim time and time again: “That’s a blessing in disguise!”
-I love when perceived design problems are turned around and emerge as opportunities.
+I love when perceived design problems (like the ones I’ve encountered while designing an above-ground pool) are turned around and emerge as opportunities.
+It’s so much fun to use constraints to your advantage!

 Somehow, it is always helpful to begin with a set of design guidelines or boundaries.
-Here is an example of how I was able to turn restrictions into opportunities while designing an above-ground pool.
+Here is an example in my portfolio to illustrate the point.
+It showcases how I was able to turn restrictions into opportunities while designing an above-ground pool.

 Searching for our first home, I fell in love with a run-down house mainly because of its amazing lot — a promise of an urban retreat nestled in a lush area of LA’s Hollywood Hills.
 My husband objected — built right under the hill, it had no backyard.
 I promised to build a pool and sauna in the front.

-Thus, I set out to hire a well-regarded pool specialist who turned out to be too expensive and too much of a “star,” not interested in working with my aesthetic or incorporating my vision.
+Thus, I set out to hire a well-regarded pool specialist who turned out to be too expensive and too much of a “star.”
+He was not interested in working with my aesthetic or incorporating my vision.
 We would’ve ended up with a cookie-cutter solution.
 No, thank you.
 Having never done a pool design before (potentially a huge problem), I took on a challenge myself.

 2. Making the Most of Existing Conditions